bananahand/wyha.gg/README.md

 This is meant to be used as a template to create your own quick launch server page.

-I used the "Gamedig" node library which supports many other games besides CS:GO.
+I used the Gamedig node library which supports many other games besides CS:GO.
 Check out the gamedig page for more details: https://github.com/sonicsnes/node-gamedig

 Package dependancies:
  * npm: 1.3.6+